JakeSidSmith/comquest/README.md

 ## Notes

+MIDDLEWARE: Middleware can be used to clear data if requests finish after logout.

 GLOBAL REDUCER: Create comquest reducer that stores all requests so that users can; abort all requests, clear all request data, clear all request errors, reset all request states.

 DEMO: Create demo that allows users to skip through time, go offline, etc. Requests do not manually complete, but can return a successful response or error based on users choices.
 Setup several mock endpoints with schema so that users see in advance what they can return.
 Include actual source code in demos at compile time.